5. Cleaning and sanitising

-Cleaning and sanitising routines are essential to help reduce the spread of coronavirus.
+Cleaning and sanitising routines are essential to help reduce the transmission of coronavirus (COVID-19).

 It will help you think about improvements to make if you talk to your workers about: